hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 composer-rest-server
 ```

-Answer the questions posed at startup.
+Answer the questions posed at startup as shown in the diagram below.
 These allow the composer-rest-server to connect to {{site.data.conrefs.hlf_full}} and configure how the REST API is generated.

 ![Composer REST Server](../assets/img/tutorials/developer/composer-rest-server.png)